 My friends and companions were often other outsiders.
 I was searching within and meeting other outsiders; to find my sense of self.
 This search was my way to creatively explore and to find a sense of wholeness.

 In 1974, I became active in the fat women’s liberation movement for size acceptance.
-I soon began writing short stories and poems to bring to light the experience of living as a full-figured woman in America.
+I soon began writing short stories and poems to bring to light the experience of living as a full-figured woman in North America.
 During that time, I also began to explore the psychology of Dr. Carl Jung.